fabioiop/ImprovementUI/README.md

 This utility is provided to anyone free of charge.

+# More
-# If Catalina 10.15.4 or later stuck on boot screen
+If Catalina 10.15.4 or later stuck on boot screen:

 Disable SIP.
 1. Reboot your Mac into install disk
 2. Click Utilities > Terminal.